marwahaha/grand-web-scraper/README.md

 Run the scraper
 ---------------
-`node index`
+`node scraperGatherer`

 The scraper opens multiple pages.
-The main page is used to gather info about users and proposals and the others are to build the index.
+The main page is used to gather info about users and proposals and the others are to build the scraperGatherer.
-The index is composed of a proposal list which is scraped before each proposal gets scrape (by a gatherer).
+The scraperGatherer is composed of a proposal list which is scraped before each proposal gets scrape (by a gatherer).
 You can run it an infinite number of time with a `nodemon` or `forever` process like `forever index.js`.

 Run the gatherer